phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 We first create the mapping for the page at `0x1000` by calling our `create_example_mapping` function with a mutable reference to the `RecursivePageTable` instance.
 This maps the page `0x1000` to the VGA text buffer, so we should see any write to it on the screen.

-Then we write the value `0xffffffffffffffff` to this page, which represents the string "New!" on white background.
+Then we write the value `0xf021f077f065f04e` to this page, which represents the string "New!" on white background.
 We don't write directly to `0x1000` since the top line is directly shifted off the screen by the next `println`.
-Instead we write to offset `0xc00`, which is in the lower screen half.
+Instead we write to offset `0x900`, which is about in the middle of the screen.
 As we learned [in the _“VGA Text Mode”_ post], writes to the VGA buffer should be volatile, so we use the [`write_volatile`] method.

 [in the _“VGA Text Mode”_ post]: ./second-edition/posts/03-vga-text-buffer/index.md#volatile
 [`write_volatile`]: https://doc.rust-lang.org/std/primitive.pointer.html#method.write_volatile